This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 - move middle initials such as "M" from last name to first name, and

-- move name prefixes such as "von" to the last name.
+- move last name prefixes such as "von" from first name to last name.

 - Normalization, which equalizes representation variants:

 - convert to lowercase (except for name part of AOL email addresses),

 - convert texts by transcribing umlauts and ligatures, and

 - if configured, replace in phone numbers the international call prefix (such as '00') by '+'

 and the national trunk prefix (such as '0')